 References to Mercer shall be construed to include Mercer LLC and/or its associated companies.

-This contains confidential and proprietary information of Mercer and is intended for the exclusive use of the parties to whom it was provided by Mercer.
+This site contains proprietary information of Mercer.
 Its content may not be modified, sold or otherwise provided, in whole or in part, to any other person or entity, without Mercer's prior written permission.

 Opinions – not guarantees

-The findings, ratings and/or opinions expressed herein are the intellectual property of Mercer and are subject to change without notice.
-They are not intended to convey any guarantees as to the future performance of the investment products, asset classes or capital markets discussed.
+The findings and opinions expressed herein are the intellectual property of Mercer and are subject to change without notice.
+They are not intended to convey any guarantees as to the future performance of the investment products or capital markets discussed.
 Past performance does not guarantee future results.
-Mercer’s ratings do not constitute individualized investment advice.

 Not investment advice